 Comparing La Linea vs Gibraltar Accommodation

-This comes up in every travel forum about the area, so worth addressing directly.
+This comes up in every travel forum about the area, so it is worth addressing directly.

 Practical Tips for Booking

-- Book early on cruise ship days.
-When a large cruise ship is in Gibraltar, La Linea accommodation fills up too.
-Check Gibraltar's cruise ship schedule before booking.
+- Book early around cruise ship days.
+When a large ship is in Gibraltar harbour, La Linea accommodation fills up too.
+Check Gibraltar's published cruise schedule before locking in your dates.

 The Bottom Line

-For most Gibraltar visitors, La Linea's Centro or Frontera areas offer the best combination of price, convenience, and access.
-If a beach is part of the plan, La Atunara is genuinely lovely and underrated.
+For most Gibraltar visitors, the Avenida Príncipe de Asturias strip or the Centro gives the best mix of price, access, and amenity.
+La Atunara is genuinely lovely and underrated for a beach-focused stay.
 Pick your priority and the neighbourhood makes itself obvious.

 Frequently Asked Questions